 Is PowerShell just for Windows OS?

-If you think PowerShell is Windows-centric, then you’ve been hiding under a PowerShell-proof rock since 2016.
+If you think PowerShell is only available for Windows, then you may have been hiding under a PowerShell-proof rock since 2016.
 That was the year that PowerShell Core was announced as open-source and cross-platform.
-You can install PowerShell on macOS, (PowerShell 7.0 or higher requires macOS 10.13 and higher), and Linux, too.
+You can install PowerShell on macOS, (PowerShell 7.0 or higher requires macOS 11 and higher), and Linux, too.
 While Windows PowerShell is native to Windows OS, and Microsoft only supports security updates and bug fixes – the future is firmly with PowerShell Core.

 Why do I need to know which PowerShell version I’m using?

 There have been many PowerShell versions since the first release back in 2006.
-The first release was PowerShell 1.0, suitable for Windows XP and Vista, and for Microsoft Server 2003 (those were the days).
-Since then, the framework has cycled through 2.0, 3.0, 4.0 and 5.0, before 5.1 was released in January 2017, which is currently the last supported Microsoft version.
-In 2018, PowerShell Core 6.0 was released, and more recently PowerShell 7 and next, 7.2.
+The first release was PowerShell 1.0, suitable for Windows XP and Vista, and for Microsoft Server 2003… oh boy, those were the days!.
+Since then, the framework has cycled through 2.0, 3.0, 4.0, and 5.0, before 5.1 was released in January 2017, which is currently the last version that comes previously installed on Microsoft computers.

 New features in PowerShell 7 included: